Arts & Culture

 Current Events and Movies

-You too can experience this unique venue every weekend when the Polk Theatre hosts film showings, Friday - Sunday.
+You too can experience this unique venue during your Central Florida vacation as the Polk Theatre hosts film showings, Friday - Sunday.
 Enjoy independent films, classic films, foreign films and timeless films for the entire family.
 Be sure to check their Calendar of Events when you're in town.
 Tickets range from $4.00 - $7.00, and beer and wine are sold at the concession stand.